katrinamichanicou/GoldenSquare/takeaway_project/reflections.md

     1. I was able to achieve all the user requirements.

     2. I added in a few more methods, which I believe would improve usability.
+      - however, I could have spent this time adding Exceptions / error messages instead.

     3. I was able to use techniques I had not dealt with before, eg. input(), Twilio and a new datetime() use.